 The exhibitions at Sachsenhausen Concentration Camp were mainly photographic although there was a large memorial obelisk in the centre.
 These exhibitions were powerful and emotional.

 The East Side Gallery had murals painted by many artists including INDIANO, Dimitri Vrubel, Siegfrid Santoni… all concerned with the fall of the Berlin Wall and the political issues of the time.
 There was also a lot of ‘graffiti art’ on the wall which is controversial.
 Some people like the graffiti and the evolving artwork but others want to preserve what was there.

 The Holocaust Memorial was a massive complex of stones, cut and placed at regular intervals.

 What were your first impressions?

-Did you find anything particularly interesting to you personally?
+Did you find anything particularly interesting to your personally?

 Did you enjoy the experience overall?
 Why?